Sustainable Living

 Avocado — Reclaimed and FSC-certified hardwood dressers with GREENGUARD Gold certification and zero-VOC finishes.
 The benchmark for a non-toxic bedroom.

-Sabai — Their wood case goods use FSC-certified wood and non-toxic finishes at a more accessible price than the boutique brands, with the same repairability philosophy as their sofas.
+Sabai — This B Corp's wood case goods use FSC-certified wood and non-toxic finishes at a more accessible price than the boutique brands, and carry the same repairability philosophy as their sofas: replaceable parts and a buyback programme rather than disposability.

 Vintage and secondhand solid wood — Don't overlook this.
 A 1960s solid teak or walnut dresser has already off-gassed completely, is built better than most new furniture, and is the lowest-carbon option available.
 Pair it with the mixing principles in our vintage meets modern guide.